speedypotato/Pocket-SDVX-Pico-THT-Release/README.md

 ## Order & Build Instructions
 - ~~ ORDERING ~~
 - AllPCB has free prototype boards: https://www.allpcb.com/activity/free-pcb-prototype-2021.html.
 Create an account, claim the free prototype coupon, and go to Instant PCB Quote.
 Their site is a little jank and sometimes the PCB quote won't show $0 when you login.
 Can e-mail support and they might be able to help you out.
+- EDIT: FREE PROTOTYPE BOARDS DEAD AS OF 2022.
+RIP.
+Can order PCBs off JLCPCB, AllPCB, or basically any other pcb manufacturer though.
 - Leave everything as default except for Dimensions(100.8 x 131 mm), Quantity(5), Solder Mask(Cold White), Silkscreen(Black)[this should change automatically once you select solder mask]
 - Quote now, choose the cheapest option.
 I think it should say free if you did it correctly.
 Add to cart, checkout, and then upload Pocket-SDVX-Pico-THT-1-2-Gerbers.zip to the order.
 You're done ordering your PCBs now!
 - Print case_v2_1.STL on a FDM printer in whatever plastic you want as long as it prints nice and flat.
 Bring your own keycaps and knobs or print the ones here - tested on a resin 3d printer and NOT FDM, YMMV.